X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: X-ray Response and Charge Transport

 Data for this measurement were acquired using single-sample readout, with short sequential exposures to limit event pile-up.
 Before data processing, a row-wise overscan subtraction was applied to each image to remove the electronic baseline.
 Reconstructed charge clusters were calibrated to energy by anchoring digital units to the X-ray peaks between 9--26~keV.
 Given the increased interaction depth of the source emissions, charge generated by these higher energy X-rays is broadly diffused across multiple pixels.
 To generate a clean $^{241}$Am spectrum, cluster selection was limited to those that exhibited a circular profile, reducing contamination from overlapping events and extended charge clusters.

-The resulting spectrum, shown in Fig.~\ref{fig:am241}, is modeled using an empirical line model that includes the dominant emission features expected from $^{241}$Am and characteristic fluorescence lines from the source capsule: (i) the 26.3~keV $^{241}$Am emission line, (ii) the Np L-shell fluorescence lines (13--21~keV), and (iii) Au L fluorescence and Ag K fluorescence from the source capsule.
+The resulting spectrum and fit, shown in Fig.~\ref{fig:am241}, is modeled using an empirical line model that includes the dominant emission features expected from $^{241}$Am and characteristic fluorescence lines from the source capsule: (i) the 26.3~keV $^{241}$Am emission line, (ii) the Np L-shell fluorescence lines (13--21~keV), and (iii) Au L fluorescence and Ag K fluorescence from the source capsule.
 The 59.5~keV $\gamma$-ray is visible in the spectrum but is not included in the spectral fit due to event pile-up and broader charge diffusion at this energy.

-Within each line complex, the individual line energies and relative intensities are fixed from tabulated atomic data, while the model fits a small number of global amplitudes that scale the corresponding groups of lines.
+The individual line energies were fixed from tabulated atomic data, while the amplitudes of the Ag and Au fluorescence lines are free parameters in the fit.
 An energy-dependent Gaussian resolution,

 accounts for the degradation in resolution with increasing energy.
-Here $\sigma_{res,0}$ corresponds to the baseline peak width arising from event-to-event variations in charge transport through the substrate before collection, $k_E$ encodes the energy-dependent broadening of each X-ray peak, and $E$ is the X-ray energy.
+Here $\sigma_{\mathrm{res},0}$ is the baseline resolution term, $k_E$ describes the energy dependence of the peak width, and $E$ is the X-ray energy.
 A linear background term absorbs the smooth continuum between peaks.

-To account for energy-dependent attenuation in the source capsule and experimental geometry, an effective attenuation term is included in the spectral model as a nuisance parameter.
-This component is constrained through the relative intensities of the observed emission lines and is not interpreted independently, but rather ensures a consistent reproduction of the measured spectrum.

-The model is fit only to the X-ray lines in the 9--26~keV range, where events are more localized and exhibit reduced spectral overlap compared to the 59.5~keV line.
-These fluorescence lines therefore provide a robust anchor for the energy calibration and subsequent mapping between reconstructed charge and X-ray energy.
-The resulting model fit and reconstructed spectrum are shown in Fig.~\ref{fig:am241}.
-These results demonstrate that the SiSeRO CCD can reconstruct X-ray photons across a wide energy range, confirming efficient charge collection throughout the full detector thickness.